 In recent years, many organizations have made bold, visible commitments to address racial inequities and preserve a safe climate by leveraging their institutional power and dedicating resources to create a shared strategy for racial, economic, and climate justice.
 We are galvanizing these commitments and holding ourselves accountable for meeting them.

-In 2022, GroundBreak work groups, which included over 170 partners from across the non-profit, private, public, and philanthropic sectors, engaged in a human-centered design process to understand what capital solutions, if fully enacted at scale, could make a difference for Black homebuyers, commercial developers, entrepreneurs, and renters.
-Nine capital solutions (dubbed prototypes) were identified, including many tried-and-true products such as downpayment assistance, grants for start-up businesses, and low-cost loans.
+In 2022, GroundBreak work groups, which included over 170 partners from across the non-profit, private, public, and philanthropic sectors, engaged in a human-centered design process to understand what financial tools and products,, if fully enacted at scale, could make a difference for Black homebuyers, commercial developers, entrepreneurs, and renters.
+Nine financial tools and products were identified, including many proven solutions such as down payment assistance, grants for start-up businesses, and low-cost loans.
 Informed by community need and ideas, work groups focused on traditional paths to wealth building, as well as rental housing given the critical importance of housing stability.

-Importantly, GroundBreak pushes those with resources (financial institutions, corporations, government, philanthropy, etc.) to change their systems and processes to serve Black wealth builders.
-With this in mind, coalition leaders realized that they could mobilize capital at scale for the work group prototypes if they build a shared financial platform.
-In 2023, GroundBreak’s steering committee is working to build and invest in a shared financial platform that can unlock these solutions at scale.
+Importantly, GroundBreak encourages institutions that hold capital to change their systems and processes to better serve Black wealth builders.
+With this in mind, coalition leaders realized that they could mobilize capital at scale for financial tools and products identified by work groups if they built a shared financial system.
+In 2023, GroundBreak’s steering committee is working to build and invest in a shared financial system that can unlock these solutions at scale. .

 Right now, GroundBreak’s efforts are focused on Minneapolis-St. Paul Metro area, though we believe the results of the work can be and will be relevant in ways that could be applied to communities across the state and the entire country.